danigb/elm-twelve-tone/README.md

       Nothing -> []
 ```

-This is a very common pattern when dealing with `Maybe`.
+This is a very common pattern when dealing with [`Maybe`](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Maybe).

 ## The full score

-You can get the full source code at [elm-twelve-tone]().
-I hope you find it useful and
+You can get the full source code at [elm-twelve-tone](https://github.com/danigb/elm-twelve-tone).
+I hope you find it useful.